Managing strata finances and insurance

 - removing debris.

 To make sure your building insurance always provides the right level of cover, regular building valuations are essential.
-You should get a new building valuation every 2 to 5 years by contracting a certified valuer.
+You should get a new building valuation every 2 to 5 years by contracting a qualified valuer.

 You can get building insurance by contacting an insurance company or by using an insurance broker.
 The Insurance Council of Australia can help you find the right insurer on its website.